y0y0l0/HHA507/Assignments/health-sqlite-lite/README.md

 # Assignment 2 (Lite, Split) — Single-Table Patient Roster in SQLite
+The goal of this assignment is to practice creating a simple SQLite database from a schema, loading data from a CSV, and running basic SQL queries.

 *Two-step workflow:
 (1) create DB with Python
 (2) load CSV with Pandas/SQLAlchemy